-- A preliminary literature review - Discussion of suitable research methodologies - Identification of data collection methodologies - Identification of data analysis methodologies - Setting out a research proposal for submission
+- 3. Identification of data collection methodologies - Identification of data analysis methodologies 4 - 5.
+Setting out a research proposal for submission

-QUANTITY SURVEYING DISSERTATION 4B
+OUANTITY SURVEYING DISSERTATION 4B

 Demonstrate competence to identify, assess, formulate and solve convergent and divergent problems in the built environment.